 2. Make the Pumpkin (or Jack O Lantern) Face

-After the orange paint has mostly dried, attach the eyes, nose and mouth to your painted plate using the gluestick.
+After the orange paint has mostly dried, attach the eyes, nose, and mouth to your painted plate using a gluestick.

 3. The Finishing Touches